The World's Smartest Resume Builder

 Formal and bold, the “Corporate” template’s clear lines and strong header make it ideal for applying to managerial positions.

-Our “Hybrid” resume template blends formal formatting with colorful accents to showcase your personality and your professionalism.
+Our "Hybrid" cover letter template combines formal formatting with colorful accents — effectively showcasing your personality and professionalism at the same time.

-One of our boldest options, the “Majestic” resume template emphasizes your name against the backdrop of a city skyline.
+One of our boldest options, the "Majestic" cover letter template emphasizes your name against the backdrop of a city skyline.

-Featuring a minimalist design and dedicated social media section, the “Unique” template is perfect for professionals who want to stand out in the modern job market.
+Featuring a minimalist design and elegant header, the “Unique” template is perfect for professionals who want to stand out in the modern job market.

 Need a fully written cover letter template for your specific job or industry?
 Here are some of our most popular cover letter examples.
 Simply download and customize them to fit your own experience.